pafable/k8s-platform/packer/proxmox/README.md

 - Add ISOs into your Proxmox server.
 - Upload contents of `auto-ks` to a http server.

+## Setup HTTP Server
+Move `ks-srv.service` file to a server and start the service for a HTTP server.
+The web server can be accessed at `<ip address>:8080` on your browser.

 ## Create a Vars File
 Create a `ubu-vars.pkr.hcl` for Ubuntu, `roc-vars.pkr.hcl` for Rocky and `orc-vars.pkr.hcl` for Oracle in the linux folder.
 Write in entries for proxmox user and password and ssh user and pass if required.